Elijah J. Williams, Executive Director

-Robert Rayburn, ASLA, LEED AP , Development & Natural Resource Director
+Robert Rayburn, ASLA, LEED AP , Landscape Architect

-Robert is a registered landscape architect with over 30 years experience in sustainable development and resource preservation.
+Robert is a registered landscape architect with over 40 years experience in sustainable development and resource preservation.
 He is a native Houstonian who started his career with local landscape architecture design firms before planning and constructing state parks with the Texas Parks and Wildlife Department.
 Robert is accomplished in planning, design and construction of projects ranging in scale from neighborhood parks to master planned communities.
 His involvement in all phases of construction and contract administration keeps the District current with TxDOT, METRO, Harris County and the City of Houston Public Works parks and trails projects.
 Robert recently managed the partnership with the National Park Service developing the West Houston Trails Master Plan that would provide alternative transportation connectivity and outdoor recreation opportunities.
-Robert is also an ISA certified arborist, a LEED Accredited Professional, the President of the Bayou Preservation Association and Vice President of the Texas Trails Network.
+Robert is also an ISA certified arborist, a LEED Accredited Professional and the President of the Bayou Preservation Association.

 Rachael Weaver, Community Relations Coordinator

 Rachael Weaver joined the Energy Corridor District as Community Outreach & Administrative Coordinator.
 Rachael works with District members on special events and promotions including Member Deals, our annual recycling event, Bike To Work, community appreciation events and the 75 Eldridge Crosstown.
 Prior to joining the Energy Corridor District, Rachael worked with 2Plus of Texas, where she coordinated marketing efforts to promote the METRO STAR vanpool program.
 If you would like to discuss cross-promotional opportunities with The Energy Corridor District: